suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 Navigate in your browser to your fork of NetPyNE (`https://github.com/[your-GitHub-username]/netpyne`).
 Under the repository name, click "Clone or download".
 Copy the URL under "Clone with HTTPS".
 Open a Terminal on your machine and change directories to where you want the clone (e.g. `mkdir ~/github_repos; cd ~/github_repos`).
 Type `git clone ` (note the space after "clone"), paste the copied URL, and press Enter.
 Your local clone will be created (e.g. `~/github_repos/netpyne`).

 At this point, your clone is only linked to your fork of NetPyNE.
 Open a Terminal, change to the directory of your fork (e.g. `cd ~/github_repos/netpyne`), and enter `git remote -v` to see this.
-Remember that your fork is called `origin` while the original NetPyNE repository is called `upstream`.
+Remember that your fork is called `origin` while the official NetPyNE repository is called `upstream`.

-In a Terminal, from the directory of your clone, enter the following to link your clone to the original NetPyNE repository: `git remote add upstream https://github.com/Neurosim-lab/netpyne`.
+In a Terminal, from the directory of your clone, enter the following to link your clone to the official NetPyNE repository: `git remote add upstream https://github.com/Neurosim-lab/netpyne`.
 Verify that your clone is linked by entering the command `git remote -v`.

 Ensure that you are in the `development` branch of your clone by entering the command `git checkout development`.

 ### Synchronizing your fork and clone

-Before you start making changes to the codebase in your clone, it is necessary to ensure that your clone and your fork are synchronized with the original NetPyNE codebase, to avoid conflicting changes.
+Before you start making changes to the codebase in your clone, it is necessary to ensure that your clone and your fork are synchronized with the official NetPyNE codebase, to avoid conflicting changes.

 > **Note:** See [syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) in [GitHub Help](https://help.github.com/en) for detailed instructions.
 Remember that instead of working with the `master` branch, you will be working with the `development` branch.

 Open a Terminal and change to the directory of your NetPyNE clone.
-Fetch any changes in the original NetPyNE repository by entering `git fetch upstream`.
+Fetch any changes in the official NetPyNE repository by entering `git fetch upstream`.
 Ensure you are in the `development` branch by entering `git checkout development`.
-Now merge any changes from the original repo into your clone by entering `git merge upstream/development`.
+Now merge any changes from the official repo into your clone by entering `git merge upstream/development`.

 ### Making changes to your clone

-At this point, you have forked the NetPyNE repo, cloned it to your local machine, switched to the development branch, linked your clone to the original NetPyNE repo, and ensured your fork and clone are synchronized with the original repo.
+At this point, you have forked the NetPyNE repo, cloned it to your local machine, switched to the development branch, linked your clone to the official NetPyNE repo, and ensured your fork and clone are synchronized with the official repo.
 Now it's time to actually make improvements to the code or documentation.

 It's good practice to create a new branch for each improvement you'd like to make.
 This keeps your local `development` branch the same as in your fork (i.e. clean and safe).
 To create a new branch, open a Terminal and change to the directory of your clone.
 Then enter `git checkout -b [name-of-your-new-branch]`.